 The fingerstick screening at Saint Anthony's includes glucose, total and HDL cholesterol levels as well as the total/HDL ratio.
-Information on early heart attack care is reviewed.

 For more information on the cholesterol screening or information about early heart attack care, please call 618-465-2264.